 - Provide high water content foods.
 Supplement water and other drinks with foods that are high in fluids.
 Some good options include jelly, ice cream, soup and fruit such as melon.

-How to recognise the symptoms of dehydration
+How to recognise dehydration

 There are some things that may show a person is dehydrated.
 If you spot any of the following, encourage the person to drink water immediately and seek medical help if you need.
 If the condition worsens or doesn’t improve, go straight to the hospital.